 Click and drag to the right of the first text frame to create a second linked column.
 A ‘thread’ will appear between the two frames, showing that they are linked.

-You can either type in text directly, paste it over from a Word document, or go to Text > Insert Filler Text to create temporary text for your columns.
+You can then either type in text directly, paste it over from a Word document, or go to Text > Insert Filler Text to create temporary text for your columns.

 4. How to Add an Image to Your Magazine Spread